vatsalshah007/Tinder-Bot/README.md

 Create a config file and save your username and password over there and import them in the main file

-# To Login using Google Account, replace:
+# To Login using Google Account:

+Replace

 ```
 fb_btn = self.driver.find_element_by_xpath('//*[@id="modal-manager"]/div/div/div/div/div[3]/span/div[2]/button')
 fb_btn.click()
 ```

-with
+With

 ```
 google_btn = self.driver.find_element_by_xpath('//*[@id="modal-manager"]/div/div/div/div/div[3]/span/div[1]/div/button')
 google_btn.click()
 ```
-and
+And

 ```
 ## FOR FACEBOOK LOGIN